 Why Use a Meal-Planning Program?

-While it may seem like a stretch to pay a monthly fee, most find that they save this money on food waste alone (plus your sanity is worth something!).
+Paying a monthly fee can be tough, but most find that they save this money on food waste alone.
+Plus, your sanity is worth something!.

 Compared to meal planning on your own, the benefits of using a meal-planning app include: